MeasureOSS/Measure/README.md

 cd ghcrawler
-npm install # you only need to do this the first time cd docker docker-compose up # this will take a while the first time because it downloads docker images
+npm install # you only need to do this the first time cd docker
+CRAWLER_GITHUB_TOKENS=<your github token> docker-compose up # this will take a while the first time because it downloads docker images
 ```

 and teach the crawler about your repositories: